Intellectual Challenge and Personal Growth

 Our central mission is to provide a high quality and rigorous education in psychology.
 Consistent with the liberal arts tradition, however, we also have broader goals for students who take our classes.
 We want students to see how psychology connects with other disciplines.
 We help students learn to appropriately balance autonomy, interdependence, and social responsibility.
 We foster their abilities to think analytically, and communicate effectively.
 We encourage them to develop intellectual curiosity and a willingness to wrestle with difficult issues.
 We emphasize the importance of interpersonal skills, ethical behavior, and understanding cultural and individual differences and commonalities (e.g., class, gender, gender identity, religion, race, ethnicity, disability)

-Peruse our website to learn more about the psychology major, and be sure to check out our Facebook or Twitter pages for the latest news.
+Peruse our website to learn more about the psychology major, and be sure to check out our Facebook page for the latest news.
 Don't hesitate to e-mail or call any professor with questions.
-Our Department Chair is Dr. Jeff Rudski.
-He can be reached by phone at 484-664-3486 or by e-mail at email@example.com.